marinels/marinels.github.io/presentations/react-intro/slides/a-short-example.md

   }
 ```

-* By defining the function locally, we can ensure that our button's compositiono is sound
+* By defining the function locally, we can ensure that our button's composition is sound
+    * our button clicks will always at least hit this *internal* function
-* If a click handler was provided at composition, then we forward the call onwards
+* If a click handler was provided at composition (as an input), then we **forward** the call onwards

 ---